Frequently Asked Questions

 Row 1 has a parent = -1, which means that this row does not have a parent and is thus the root of the reconstruction.The commonly accepted values for Column 2 that are pertinent to the DIADEM datasets are: 1 = cell body; 2 = axon; and 3 = dendrite.

-Q. Is there a difference in metric for different data sets other than dimensionality?
+Q. Is there a difference in the metric for different data sets other than dimensionality?

 A. There are a number of differences in the metric between datasets which are detailed on the individual dataset readme pages (except for the threshold differences).
 The thresholds, both distance and path length error thresholds, are different to account for the resolution in both XY and Z directions.
 The thresholds for spur (a small terminal branch) removal vary by dataset as well (some don't remover spurs).
 Also, the Neuromuscular projection dataset handles terminations in a different manner because of the rosette structures.
 The manual reconstructions end at the beginning of those structures, but the metric will not punish automated reconstructions that trace into the rosette structures.